 Want a vegan chocolate covered fruit recipe?
 Use vegan chocolate chips!

 Want a nut-free chocolate bite?
 Use either sunflower or soynut butter, or leave out the nut butter.
-Add a little more water for best texture.

 Need some dark chocolate recipe inspiration?